ColasNahaboo/SmartEditContrib/README-SmartEditAddOn.txt

 #################### QUICK INSTALL

-Copy the contents to your TWiki install dir: cp -a data  pub  templates YOUR_TWIKI_DIR
+Copy the contents to your Foswiki install dir: cp -a data  pub  templates YOUR_WIKI_DIR

-To set the SmartEditorAddOn on all webs, go to your Main.TWikiPreferences and set new skin as follows :
+To set the SmartEditorAddOn on all webs, go to your Main.SitePreferences and set new skin as follows :
    * Set SKIN = smarteditor, pattern